 Logo Design Inspirations for Tech Companies

 The letter P on top of the letter S is a complex design that Japanese artist Manabu Sakamoto created.
 The bright colors red, yellow, and blue are used to represent joy, honesty, trust, and passion.
-The logo always appears before a game starts, making it memorable and easily instilled in the mind of the players.
+Also, the logo always appears before a game starts.
+This makes it memorable and easily instilled in the mind of the players.

 Sakamoto also designed unique logos for Sony that are original, timeless, and distinctive that unites the history of the company and it’s logo design.

 Abstract and surrealism illustrations are one of the most used graphic design styles in 2020.
-The out-of-the-box concept is a visual language represented though uneven lines, shapes, and colors.
-Creative geometrical forms can spark the imagination of the viewer and it’s a well fitted design for the rising tech generation.
+The out-of-the-box concept is a visual language represented through uneven lines, shapes, and colors.
+Creative geometrical forms can spark the imagination of the viewer and it’s a well-fitted design for the rising tech generation.

-If you’re looking for a customer driven logo design inspiration, take a look at Vaio’s logo.
+If you’re looking for a customer-driven logo design inspiration, take a look at Vaio’s logo.
 Teiyu Goto, the designer of the Vaio logo, understood their audience.
-Their target market are creative professionals — primarily the youth.
-Goto designed the Vaio logo to be visually appealing to their market while still incorporating a deeper meaning in their symbols.
+Their target market is creative professionals—primarily the youth.
+Goto designed the Vaio logo to be visually appealing to their market.
+All while still incorporating a deeper meaning in their symbols.

 The motion from the analog wavelength (left) to the binary code (right) represents the progress of Vaio’s constant innovation in their technology.
-Goto wanted to show in the logo the evolution of their products and how the company has been continuously improving their technology throughout the years.
+Goto wanted to show the evolution of their products and how the company has been continuously improving its technology over time.

 Minimalist fonts are effortless and straightforward.
 Add a few more elements and you are bound to stand out!

-International Business Machines Corporation or IBM’s iconic logo was created by Paul Rand that is still well known up to this day.
-Rand understood the importance of individuality in order to stand out from the competition.
+International Business Machines Corporation or IBM’s iconic logo was created by Paul Rand.
+His work for IBM is still well known up to this day.
+Rand completely understood the importance of individuality in order to stand out from the competition.
 The bars represent a better sense of unity in the monogram and suggest a sense of movement.
 Their logo is widely recognized in over 170 countries around the world.

 d.)
 Beats by Dre

 The logo gives you a glance of the quality and identity of the product.
-The design itself is fresh and stylish that’s why it still hasn’t been changed ever since it was established in 2006.
+The design itself is fresh and stylish.
+That’s why it still hasn’t been changed ever since its establishment in 2006.

 e.)
 Verizon Visible